The Signature Study: Synaptic Imaging and Network Activity in Treatment Resistant Depression

 During the study period there will always be a qualified clinician present and you will be monitored during and after the infusions.

 Ketamine is commonly used as an anaesthetic but will be given in much lower doses in this study.
-The doses we will use have been reported to cause strange experiences and sensations in some people, including feeling disconnected from your body or other distortions of senses.
+The doses we will use have been reported to cause strange experiences and sensations in some people, including nausea, feeling disconnected from your body or other distortions of senses.
 If you experience these effects and you find them unpleasant or frightening, the infusion will be immediately stopped, and these experiences should rapidly fade.
-Some people report feeling nauseous, slightly clumsy or drunk for up to an hour after the infusion has stopped.

-The placebo effect is a phenomenon where people will experience a positive effect from a treatment even if they have been given a medication that is inactive and cannot have treated their condition.
-A placebo is something that looks like the medication such as a sugar pill or saline (salt water) infusion but has no active ingredients in it.
-By giving a placebo and medication allows the two to be compared, gaining an accurate understanding of the medication.
-In a double-blind study neither the participant or the research team know which order the treatment or the placebo is given.
+The placebo effect is a phenomenon where people will experience a positive effect from a treatment even if they have been given a medication that is inactive.
+A placebo is something that looks like the medication such as a sugar pill but has no active ingredients in it.
+Giving both a placebo and the medication on separate visits allows us to compare the two, gaining an accurate understanding of the medication.

 What could make you ineligible for the study?